 The skills and experience you would gain throughout your career as a WSO could directly equip you for a number of civilian jobs, including: ROV Sensor Operator; project manager, aviation instructor, aerial or maritime surveyor etc.

-Alternatively, if you hold a UK degree at Grade 2:2 or higher (or acceptable alternative) you only need Mathematics and English Language GCSEs at a minimum of Grade C or Mathematics and English Language SCE Standard Grades of 1 and 2 respectively or SNE Grade 5 for both.
+Alternatively, if you hold a UK degree at Grade 2:2 or higher (or acceptable alternative) you only need Mathematics and English Language GCSEs at a minimum of Grade C/4-5 or Mathematics and English Language SCE Standard Grades of 2 or SNE Grade 5 (A-C).